 Sweden has experienced massive hockey success as of late on an international level, winning gold at the 2012 World Junior Hockey Championship and the 2006 Winter Olympics.
 Aside from Saab, Volvo, ABBA, and Ikea, the Swedes have been making quite an impact on the NHL world as well.
 With names such as Nicklas Lidstrom, Daniel & Henrik Sedin, Henrik Zetterberg, and Johan Franzen contributing at a high level in the NHL, it is no surprise why the Swedes have dominated the hockey world over the last 5 years.

 2.)
-Kontinental Hockey League (KHL) – The Kontinental Hockey League is widely considered the No. 2 to the NHL.
+Kontinental Hockey League (KHL) – The Kontinental Hockey League is widely considered the No. 2 pro hockey league to the NHL.
 The KHL is also regarded as the strongest ice-hockey league in all of Europe and Russian players constitute the majority of players in the league.
 Since its founding in 2008, the KHL has introduced 24 teams (6 per division), with 8 of the top seeded teams in each division making the playoffs.
 The KHL playoff structure is quite similar to the NHL format and the top two teams from each division compete for the Gagarin Cup at the end of the playoffs.